lyzhang0113/mrz-scanner-docs-js/introduction/index.md

 |  Edge   |  v92+   |

 <sup>1</sup> iOS 14.3+ is required for camera video streaming in Chrome and Firefox or Apps using webviews.

+## Live Demo

+For the best demonstration of the full capabilities of the MRZ Scanner JavaScript Edition, please visit the [official Dynamsoft MRZ Scanner JavaScript demo](https://demo.dynamsoft.com/mrz-scanner/).

 ## Next Steps